Uniforms of the Grande Armée: Empress dragoons

 The Dragoon Guards wore green coats with white lapels and red turnbacks.
 They also wore aurore (light orange) aiguillettes and epaulettes.
 They wore brass helmets with a long black mane, a simulated leopard fur turban and a red plume (white plume for the highest officers).
 They rode chestnut horses.

-The trumpeters wore a light blue tunic with white lappels and crimson turnbacks and collar.
+The trumpeters wore a light blue tunic with white lapels and crimson turnbacks and collar.
 The mane on their helmets was white and the plume was light blue.
 They wore grey horses.
-They also had a white uniform for parade, consisting of a white coat with light blue lappels and collar lined with gold.
+They also had a white uniform for parade, consisting of a white coat with light blue lapels and collar lined with gold.

 Chasseurs à Cheval de la Garde Impériale

 The uniform of the Horse chasseurs of the Guards was very similar to the hussar uniform, comprising pelisse and Busby, but the unvariating color of the dolman and breeches was green with a collar piped of gold.
 Their pelisses and cuffs were red pipped with gold.
 The plume of their busby was red-over-green.

-It was the Chasseurs that usually provided personal escort to Napoleon, and he often wore the non-Hussar uniform of a colonel of their regiment in recognition of this service.
+It was the Chasseurs that usually provided personal escort to Napoleon, and he habitually wore the non-Hussar uniform of a colonel of their regiment in recognition of this service.

+Here is the color scheme of their coats:

 Lancers (or chevaux-légers)

+For parade, the Polish Lancers' uniform consisted of dark blue kurtkas, amaranth lapels and facings.
+They wore a singular epaulette and a white aiguillette was adorned across their shoulders.
+Their headgear was the iconic Czapka which was mainly amaranth with white cords and a white plume.
+The Sun-Burst Plate bore an "N" for Napoleon.
+Before 1812, the musicians wore crimson coats, white facings and lapels and a mainly white czapka.
+Afterwards, they wore a mostly white coat with crimson lapels and facings.